rihalvnium76/debuglogmacro-js/README.md

 [中文版](./README_zh.md)

-A lightweight JS/TS Debug Logger optimized for Minifier, using a special code writing method to compress shorter codes for temporary deployment and removal everywhere, used to simulate stacks to track asynchronous operations, and encapsulated console.log.
+A lightweight JS/TS Debug Logger that encapsulates console.log and uses a special code writing method optimized for Minifier to compress shorter codes for temporary deployment everywhere.

 ## Basic Usage